 Systemic Inflammation and Lack of Oxygen from Sleep Apnea

 SI, or systemic inflammation, occurs when inflammatory cytokines are released from your bodies immune system.
 Cytokines in simple terms are growth cells.
 Your immune system is made up of healthy cells that fight off infection and keep your body healthy.
-When oxygen is deprived from your body, possibly due to untreated sleep apnea, cytokines that are pro-inflammatory, are released from the immune system and can potentially carry inflammation from one part of your body to the next.
+When oxygen is deprived of your body, possibly due to untreated sleep apnea, cytokines that are pro-inflammatory, are released from the immune system and can potentially carry inflammation from one part of your body to the next.
 When your body is inflamed, it can make you intolerant to certain chemicals, medicines, and foods.
-It can lead to a poor functioning immune system and other diseases including cancer.
+It can lead to a poorly functioning immune system and other diseases including cancer.

-If Systemic inflammation occurs and remains untreated, it could potentially form into chronic inflammation, which is also related to the lack of air flow throughout the body.
+If Systemic inflammation occurs and remains untreated, it could potentially form into chronic inflammation, which is also related to the lack of airflow throughout the body.
 This means the inflammation has not been treated or has not gone away.
 Inflammation is the body’s natural treatment of keeping you healthy and is a response directly from your immune system.
 If there is an infection or the body needs to rid itself of something, the area becomes inflamed.
 The inflammation caused is actually the body’s way of protecting you.
 If Chronic inflammation persists for months or years, the body starts to work overtime on healing the affected area.
-When this occurs, it can lead to serious conditions like rheumatoid arthritis, hay fever, heart disease and cancers.
+When this occurs, it can lead to serious conditions like rheumatoid arthritis, hay fever, heart disease, and cancers.

 Is Sleep Apnea and Snoring a Side Effect of Cancer?

-nced snoring until they had cancer.
+snoring until they had cancer.

-In conclusion, it’s very possible that snoring and sleep apnea may be related to cancer and could cause cancer in some instances.
+In conclusion, it’s quite possible that snoring and sleep apnea may be related to cancer and could cause cancer in some instances.
 More research will provide hard data to answer this question.
 In the meantime, it’s important to address your snoring issues.
 Since snoring is one of the most noticeable symptoms of sleep apnea, you should schedule an appointment with your doctor to determine whether or not you have sleep apnea.
 You will most likely be referred to another doctor who will administer an overnight sleep study.
 The sleep study will monitor your brain activity, heart rate, and other data to determine whether or not sleep apnea is present.
 From there, your healthcare professional will present your options for treatment, if sleep apnea is diagnosed after all.
 It’s a precautionary measure to go to the doctor now, especially if researchers are already linking sleep apnea and cancer.

 Share This Post: